kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 smoother and less dominated by the majority class.

-In practice: Mild imbalance + class_weight='balanced' = usually fine, however if there is a severe imbalance manually do the balencing ahead of time rather than doing it in the Pipeline.
+In practice: Mild imbalance + class_weight='balanced' = usually fine, however if there is a severe imbalance manually do the balancing ahead of time rather than doing it in the Pipeline.

 ```bash
 git checkout post-3-part-12
 ```

-We use [pandas](https://pandas.pydata.org) and the [resample](https://scikit-learn.org/stable/modules/generated/sklearn.utils.resample.html) function in sckit-learn to rebalance the data.
+We use [pandas](https://pandas.pydata.org) and the [resample](https://scikit-learn.org/stable/modules/generated/sklearn.utils.resample.html) function in scikit-learn to rebalance the data.
 This code

 ```python